woocommerce/woocommerce-gateway-stripe/readme.txt

 == Changelog ==

 = 4.1.2 - 2018-04-23 =
-* Fix - When payment method is invalid while trying to force save card, error can unexpected error can occur.
+* Fix - When payment method is invalid while trying to force save card, unexpected error can occur.
 * Tweak - Icon CSS styling to work for more different theme setups.

 = 4.1.1 - 2018-04-17 =